-Search engines like Google rely on software called crawlers or bots to “crawl” the web and figure out which websites are about what topics and which are important enough to be placed in the search engine index.
+Search engines like Google rely on software called crawlers or bots to “crawl” the web.
+Their function is to figure out which websites are about what topics and which are important enough to be placed in the search engine index.
 This works incredibly well for finding information on most topics.
 It works reasonably well for finding medical information, too.

 However, when it comes to finding information that could quite literally result in a life-saving treatment for you, it isn’t good enough.
 Search engines have no innate ability to determine if a particular article buried in cyberspace is important in terms of its potential as a better treatment for your illness.
 The software analyzes words used in the article, the number of links to the article, and other factors that have little to do with medical relevance.

-The PubMed Databases employ medical professionals like biologists, physicians, and nurses, to analyze and categorize every article included to make sure it is tagged properly for those searching the databases.
+The PubMed Databases employ medical professionals like biologists, physicians, and nurses.
+They are tasked with analyzing and categorize every article included to make sure it is tagged properly for those searching the databases.
 An article can be categorized as applicable to dozens of searchable criteria, based not on popularity or word count, but on professional judgment.

 So How Do I Learn About the Latest Treatment Developments for My Illness?

 That’s what we do.
-We search the latest medical and scientific literature looking for the latest treatment developments for our clients, and make that information available to them.
+We search the latest medical and scientific literature each day, looking for the latest treatment developments for our clients, and make that information available to them.

 Learn More About Our Reports